Colorado Extension Payment Voucher

 Colorado usually releases forms for the current tax year between January and April.
 We last updated Colorado Form DR 158-F from the Department of Revenue in March 2022.

-Form DR 158-F is a Colorado Corporate Income Tax form.
+Form DR 158-F is a Colorado Estate Tax form.
 Payment vouchers are provided to accompany checks mailed to pay off tax liabilities, and are used by the revenue department to record the purpose of the check and the SSN/EIN of the taxpayer who sent it.
 Many states recommend that taxpayers also write their social security number and the purpose of the payment on the check itself, in case the accompanying payment voucher is misplaced or destroyed.

 About the Estate Tax

 Historical Past-Year Versions of Colorado Form DR 158-F

-We have a total of four past-year versions of Form DR 158-F in the TaxFormFinder archives, including for the previous tax year.
+We have a total of seven past-year versions of Form DR 158-F in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 While we do our best to keep our list of Colorado Income Tax Forms up to date and complete, we cannot be held liable for errors or omissions.
 Is the form on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.